-We are now almost two years in and have never looked back…
+We are now more than two years in and will never look back…

 We are 25kg (4st / 55 lb) down between the two of us.
 Our body fat is down and muscle is up.
 We are stronger, fitter and have improved energy and mental clarity.

 We limit our carb intake to no more than 20g carbs per day and enjoy a lifestyle feasting on fatty biltong, salmon, steak, chicken, avocado, bacon and coconut oil – along with plenty of high-fibre, nutritious vegetables like broccoli, cauliflower, cabbage, kale and spinach.
 We have fry-up breakfasts on the weekend – but skip the toast.
 If we go out to eat, we ask for no fries.
 Burgers?
 Double-patty-with-cheese, please – hold the bun.

 Do we still drink alcohol on Keto?
 Of course we do.
 We simply switched beer and cider for spirits and sugar-free mixes, or the occasional red wine or dry Prosecco.
 Its important to remember however, that even though a Scotch-and-soda or Gin-and-sugarfree-T will be zero carbs, alcohol is metabolised differently.
 Immediately, actually.
 Consuming alcohol on a low-carb diet will therefore slow down your weight-loss journey, so its best to limit it to special occasions.
 More importantly, we must remember that the liver is a very important, hard-working organ: don’t give it more to deal with than it already must.
 This is a great article on Alcohol on low-carb diets on the (brilliant) Diet Doctor website.